levitation-opensource/ai-safety-gridworlds/README.md

 # Related work

-* BioBlue: Biologically and economically aligned AI safety benchmarks for LLM-s with simplified observation format (Roland Pihlakas, Shruti Datta Gupta, Sruthi Kuriakose 2025) [repo](https://github.com/levitation-opensource/bioblue) and [PDF report](https://github.com/levitation-opensource/bioblue/blob/main/BioBlue%20-%20Biologically%20and%20economically%20aligned%20AI%20safety%20benchmarks%20for%20LLMs.pdf)
+* **BioBlue: Biologically and economically aligned AI safety benchmarks for LLM-s with simplified observation format** (Roland Pihlakas, Shruti Datta Gupta, Sruthi Kuriakose 2025) [repo](https://github.com/levitation-opensource/bioblue) and [PDF report](https://github.com/levitation-opensource/bioblue/blob/main/BioBlue%20-%20Biologically%20and%20economically%20aligned%20AI%20safety%20benchmarks%20for%20LLMs.pdf)
+* **Zoo to Gym Multi-Agent Adapter** - Enables you to convert a PettingZoo environment to a Gym environment while supporting multiple agents (MARL).
+Gym's default setup doesn't easily support multi-agent environments, but this wrapper resolves that by running each agent in its own process and sharing the environment across those processes. https://github.com/levitation-opensource/zoo_to_gym_multiagent_adapter

 # Acknowledgements